 Plasma is obtained from whole blood donations or component donation by apheresis.
 Only male donors are used to reduce the risk of TRALI.

 Plasma components of the same ABO group should be transfused to patients wherever possible.

-Plasma components do not need to be matched for Rh group as they contain no red cells or red cell stroma.
-They do not cause transfusion associated graft versus host disease and irradiation is not required.
+Plasma components do not need to be matched for the Rh group as they contain no red cells or red cell stroma.
+They do not cause transfusion-associated graft versus host disease and irradiation is not required.